 The “Venerable Chohan-Lama . . . than whom no one in Tibet is more deeply versed in the science of esoteric and exoteric Buddhism” once wrote part of an article for HPB, which was published under the title of “Tibetan Teachings.”
 Judging from the description given of him, as well as the tone and phraseology of his writing, it would seem that this individual was possibly the same as the Maha Chohan, the venerable Master of the Masters and the Chief of the Trans-Himalayan Brotherhood, whose famous and important letter can be read by clicking here.

-“In the book known as the Avatamsaka Sutra [Note: We referred to this a few paragraphs ago, as one of the primary texts for Yogachara thought; it is also referred to in connection with the teachings about the after-death states in “The Mahatma Letters” p.
+He says in that article: “In the book known as the Avatamsaka Sutra [Note: This vast Mahayana Buddhist scripture is one of the primary texts for Yogachara thought, although its teachings and ideas extend far beyond that; it is also referred to in connection with the teachings about the after-death states in “The Mahatma Letters” p.
 108.], in the section on ‘the Supreme Atman – Self – as manifested in the character of the Arhats and Pratyeka Buddhas,’ it is stated that ‘Because from the beginning, all sentient creatures have confused the truth, and embraced the false; therefore has there come into existence a hidden knowledge called Alaya Vijnana.’
 ‘Who is in the possession of the true hidden knowledge?’
 ‘The great teachers of the Snowy Mountain,’ is the response in The Book of Law.”

 Later he continues, “Very true, our Masters teach us ‘that immortality is conditional,’ and that the chances of an adept who has become a proficient in the Alaya Vijnana, the acme of wisdom, are tenfold greater than those of one who, being ignorant of the potentialities centred within his Self, allows them to remain dormant and undisturbed until it is too late to awake them in this life.”